afscrome/TelligentTableOfContents/Readme.md

 ##Building Source Code

+1. In the root of the project, Create a `TelligentEvolutionBinaries` directory
-1. Copy the binaries from the /bin/ directory of your Zimbra Social community into the /source/TelligentEvolutionBinaries/ directory
+2. Copy the binaries from the /bin/ directory of your Zimbra Social community into the directory you just created
-2. Open up Visual Studio and build the solution.
+3. Open up Visual Studio and build the solution.